-RSUs - For the named executive officers, the Committee uses RSUs that ratably vest in thirds over three years.
-The Committee uses RSUs as a regular component of compensation for the named executive officers to place additional emphasis on long-term compensation, aid retention and strengthen the alignment of executive officer and shareholder financial interests.
+RSUs - For the NEOs, the Committee uses RSUs that ratably vest in thirds over three years.
+The Committee uses RSUs as a regular component of compensation for the NEOs to place additional emphasis on long-term compensation, aid retention and strengthen the alignment of executive officer and shareholder financial interests.
+When RSUs vest, the award is paid in shares of common stock, one share for each RSU.